FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

+* I wizarded the device using two seperate phones.
+One phone acted as the "Guitar Buddy" that magically turned on (or was called) as a user picked up the guitar.
+The second, was used by me to wizard the device from another room from the room that called the other to activate GuitarBuddy.

-* I was never able to fully get the camera to recognize any intelligible voice commands.
-Additionaly, I was not on campus and as a commuter student could not access the raspberry pi at home due to network errors (have tried to address with Alexandra to no avail).
-Due to these limitations, I instead wizarded the device using two seperate phones.
-One phone acted as the "Guitar Buddy"  that magically turned on (or was called) was a user picked up the guitar and was wizarded by me in another room.
+* I adopted this setup rather than using the Pi, as I was never able to fully get the camera to recognize any intelligible voice commands.
+Additionaly, it was complicated that I could not bring my Dad's guitar on campus and as a commuter student I cannot access the raspberry pi at home due to network errors (have tried to address with Alexandra to no avail).
+Due to these limitations, I went with the phone wizard setup.

 *Include videos or screencaptures of both the system and the controller.*